qmk/qmk_firmware/docs/cli_commands.md

 ## `qmk docs`

-This command starts a local HTTP server which you can use for browsing or improving the docs.
-Default port is 8936.
+This command allows you to generate and serve QMK documentation locally.
+It can be uses for general browsing or improving the docs.
+Default HTTP server port is 8936.

 **Usage**:

 ```
-qmk docs [-p PORT]
+qmk docs [-p PORT] [-s] [-g]
 ```

+**Examples**:

+Serve the docs with a local HTTP server:

+    qmk docs

+Perform a production build:

+    qmk docs -g

+Perform a production build and serve the result with a local HTTP server:

+    qmk docs -g -s

 ## `qmk kle2json`